htw-imi-info1/chapter04/readme.md

 * V1 Demonstrates ArrayLists.
 * V2 Can also Play Music:
-  I've deleted the individual audion subfolders in the original projects and created a common audio folder containing two example files from the public domain.
+  I've deleted the individual audio subfolders in the original projects and created a common audio folder containing two example files from the public domain.
 You can thus use those filenames in the collection:
       ../audio/mozart-nm-rondo.mp3
       ../audio/joplin-entertainer.mp3
   Sources: